Transgender Awareness Week: November 13-19

 What is Transgender Awareness Week?

-Transgender Awareness Week, typically observed during the week of November 13-19, is a week of collective action where transgender folks and allies come together to amplify the voices, stories, and experiences of the community.
-Through community education, Transgender Awareness Week aims to advance advocacy around the issues of prejudice, discrimination, and violence that affect the transgender community to help make system change.
-The week then leads up to Transgender Day of Remembrance, which honors and memorializes victims of anti-transgender violence every year on November 20.
+Transgender Awareness Week, typically observed during the week of November 13-19, is a week of collective action to amplify the voices, stories, and experiences of the trans and nonbinary community.
+Through community education, this week aims to advance advocacy around the issues of prejudice, discrimination, and violence that affect the transgender community and advance systemic change.
+The week leads up to Transgender Day of Remembrance, which honors and memorializes victims of anti-transgender violence every year on November 20.

-- Trans folks have a poverty rate of 29.4% (almost double cis, straight folks)
+- Trans folks have a poverty rate of 29.4% (almost double cisgender folks)

 - Transgender folks are more than 2x as likely to be living in poverty than the general U.S. population; this increases to more than 3x as likely among trans people of color